Deep Purple in Rock: Release

 The album and the single "Black Night" were both released on 5 June 1970.
 In Rock reached No. 4 in the UK and stayed in the album charts throughout the year and into the next, until the follow-up album Fireball was ready.
 The original release featured a gatefold sleeve with full lyrics, and a set of black and white photographs of the band.

+The album was released in the United States in August 1970.
 The U.S. release of the album cut the intro to "Speed King", which lasts just over a minute.
 It remains edited on the standard Warner Bros.
 U.S. release, but was restored to full length on the 25th Anniversary package.
 The album was reissued in a single-sleeve vinyl in 1982, replacing the original gatefold sleeve.
 The Mexican release also included "Black Night" to the track listing.

 The chart success of In Rock greatly raised Deep Purple's profile.
 In October, while touring the UK, Melody Maker ran a feature of "Purple Mania" showing the group's concerts were attracting increasingly enthusiastic crowds.
 The band finished the year touring Scandinavia and Germany.
 At a show at Lüdenscheid, they played without Blackmore who had taken ill.
 Fans started a riot and destroyed £2,000 worth of equipment.